Great White Throne (mountain)

 The Great White Throne is a monolith, predominantly composed of white Navajo Sandstone in Zion National Park in Washington County in southwestern Utah, United States.
-The north-west "main" face rises 2350 ft in 1500 ft from the floor of Zion Canyon near Angels Landing.
+The north-west "main" face rises 2350 ft from the floor of Zion Canyon near Angels Landing.
 It is often used as a symbol of Zion National Park.
-The Great White Throne can be seen from most locations along the scenic drive running through Zion Canyon.
+The Great White Throne can be seen from many locations along the scenic drive running through Zion Canyon.